QoifoQ/linyiqi.github.io/_pages/Biography.md

   - Placed in more than a dozen provincial swimming competitions (2015-2019).

 - Financial Knowledge
-  - Chartered Financial Analyst (CFA) Level I exam passed (Feb 2021)
+  - Chartered Financial Analyst (CFA) Level I exam passed
-  - Candidate for CFA Level II exam (Nov 2022)